cloudmesh-community/fa18-523-60/paper/paper.md

 ## MongoDB

-MongoDB is one of the leading NoSQL databases in the market.
-Today, this type of database is fully capable of handling dynamic changes; processing large volumes of structured and unstructured data; easily using object-oriented programming features; as well as distributed system challenges [@www-mongodb].
+Today MongoDB is one of leading NoSQL database which is
+fully capable of handling dynamic changes, processing large volumes of complex and unstructured data, easily using object-oriented programming features; as well as distributed system challenges [@www-mongodb].
 At its core, MongoDB is an open source, cross-platform, document database mainly written